$5.6 million funding for new soil researchPosted Apr 11,2019

 From Program 3, New products to increase soil fertility and production, new projects are:

-- Amelioration of subsoil constraints using innovative products and precision placement of soil amendments will harness recent advances in chemical engineering techniques and development of innovative organic-based amendments to more effectively address subsoil constraints.
+- New products for subsoil constraints will harness recent advances in chemical engineering techniques and development of innovative organic-based amendments to more effectively address subsoil constraints.

-- Sandy soils: Organic and clay amendments to improve the productivity of sandy soils proposes that step changes towards high performance sandy soils will come from permanently raising their reactive surface area, with added clay or recalcitrant organic matter or both.
+- New amendments for sandy soils proposes that step changes towards high performance sandy soils will come from permanently raising their reactive surface area, with added clay or recalcitrant organic matter or both.
 The results will help farmers to manage their sandy soils more productively.

-- Novel soil application of liquid biosolids for improving soil structure, fertility and function will explore the agronomic benefits and the environmental effects of sewage sludge application taken from wastewater lagoons, and directly injected into the subsoil.
+- Application of liquid biosolids will explore the agronomic benefits and the environmental effects of sewage sludge application taken from wastewater lagoons, and directly injected into the subsoil.

 From Program 4, Integrated and precision soil management solutions, new projects are:

-- Mechanistic understanding of the mode of action of novel soil re-engineering methods for complex chemical and physical constraints will aim to facilitate increases in plant productivity and to develop more resilient cropping systems.
+- Addressing complex soil constraints will aim to facilitate increases in plant productivity and to develop more resilient cropping systems.
 The results will allow growers to identify the upper limit of production from their soils and will inform site and amendment selection for future field studies, which it turn can help farmers to best manage their soil.

-- Evaluating soil functional resilience to compaction and drought stresses for developing higher performance soils will address a lack of practical protocols for measuring soil health indicators of high performance soils.
+- Evaluating soil functional resilience will address a lack of practical protocols for measuring soil health indicators of high performance soils.
 It aims to provide an improved understanding of relationships between compaction and drought stresses, soil ecosystem resilience and functionality and sustainable crop productivity and profitability.